-Automobile crashes are the leading cause of serious injury and death among American teenagers.
-From national statistics, we know that two out of five deaths among teens in the United States result from motor vehicle crashes.
+Automobile crashes are the leading cause of death among American teenagers.
 The risk for motor vehicle crashes is higher among 16- to 19-year-olds than any other age group.
-In fact, per mile driven, drivers in this age group are four times more likely than older drivers to crash (Insurance Institute for Highway Safety, 2003).
+In 2010, seven teens in this age group died each day from motor vehicle injuries.
+In fact, per mile driven, 16- to 19-year-old drivers are three times more likely than drivers age 20 or older to be in a fatal crash.

-The figures for teenage drivers with Attention-Deficit/Hyperactivity Disorder (AD/HD) are even more sobering.
-In this first of three articles, we will examine the factors that contribute to these statistics - for teenagers in general as well as for teens with AD/HD.
+The figures for teenage drivers with Attention Deficit Hyperactivity Disorder (ADHD) are even more sobering.
+Let's examine the factors that contribute to these statistics — for teenagers in general as well as for teens with ADHD.

-Lack of driving experience, immature judgment, and the characteristic teenage "risk taking" attitude are obstacles to safe driving that all parents of teenagers should be concerned about.
+Lack of driving experience, immature judgment, and characteristic teenage "risk taking" attitudes are all obstacles to safe driving — and all factors parents of teenagers should be concerned about.
 Driving safely is a complicated skill that takes time and practice for any teen to master.
-At the same time, the common teenage attitude that "nothing will happen to me" creates a situation where teens are more likely than older, more experienced drivers to underestimate the dangers in hazardous situations.
-For example, even though most teenagers understand that wearing seatbelts is important for safety, only 33 percent of high school students report they always wear seat belts when riding with someone else (Centers for Disease Control and Prevention, 2001).
+At the same time, the common teenage attitude "nothing will happen to me" creates a situation where teens are more likely than older, more experienced drivers to underestimate the dangers in hazardous situations.
+For example, even though most teenagers understand that wearing seatbelts is important for safety, in 2011 only 54 percent of high school students reported always wearing a seat belt when riding with someone else.

-While all parents should be concerned with the statistics on teenage drivers, parents whose teens have AD/HD need to understand how the disorder increases driving risk for their teenagers .
-Studies indicate that young people diagnosed with AD/HD, who often find it difficult to sustain their attention and control their impulses, have abnormally high rates of traffic violations, accidents, and instances of driving without a license.
-One study 1, funded by the National Institute of Child Health and Human Development, published in July, 2002, reported that of 105 people with AD/HD who were studied, about 20 percent had had their license suspended or revoked - the same number who had received 12 or more traffic citations or had caused more than $6,000 in damage in their first crash.
+While all parents should be concerned with teen driving statistics, parents whose teens have ADHD need to understand how the disorder increases driving risk for their child.
+Studies indicate that young people diagnosed with ADHD, who often find it difficult to sustain their attention and control their impulses, have abnormally high rates of traffic violations, accidents, and instances of driving without a license.
+A 2002 study1, funded by the National Institute of Child Health and Human Development, reported that about 20 percent of the 105 people with ADHD who were studied had their license suspended or revoked — the same number had received 12 or more traffic citations or had caused more than $6,000 in damage in their first crash.
 Those figures are two to four times the norm for young adult drivers.
-Several research studies have shown that, compared to other teens, teenage drivers with AD/HD:
+Several research studies have shown that, compared to other teens, teenage drivers with ADHD: